-Aside from the above main datasets, trade in services also captures further transport data from airlines, airports, Department for Transport (DfT), Department of Energy and Climate Change (DECC), National Air Traffic Services (NATS), fuel companies, Trinity House (for lighthouse shipping dues), Home Office Border Force and Office for Rail Regulation (ORR).
+Aside from the above main datasets, trade in services also captures further transport data from airlines, airports, Department for Transport (DfT), National Air Traffic Services (NATS), fuel companies, Trinity House (for lighthouse shipping dues), Home Office Border Force and Office for Rail Regulation (ORR).
 Additionally, Royal Mail data are used to calculate freight on air returns and deflators, and the Ministry of Defence (MoD) provides figures for revenue and expense generated from military services.

 Import and export totals for trade in services and trade in goods are combined within the monthly trade bulletin to form a seasonally adjusted total trade balance.